-The only thing in Doc’s surroundings now that didn’t fit into a named bucket was the voice.
-It didn’t sound like anyone he knew, including TM3—or TM2 for that matter.
+The voice didn’t sound like anyone he knew, but what about TM3—or TM2 for that matter?
 His inquiring mind suggested those two possibilities, and there was a sure way to find the truth.
 Both TMs were artificially intelligent machines his company had built.
 They could not lie.

 “Are you Timothy?” he asked, plopping into the stuffed chair.

 “No. Timothy who?”
 The voice came from beside the locked door.

 Chasing the voice around started to feel like dancing a pas de deux with a ghost.
 Instead, he clarified: “Are you TM3?
 Or TM2?
 Or Robey?”

 As he decided what to ask next, the voice added, “I’ve put books and magazines you might like in the end table cabinet.
 There’s food and drink in the armoire, and changes of clothes in the wardrobe.
 We’ll talk more soon.”

 Little called out a rambling unanswered question. ...This is an interrogation, he realized.
 They must want my secrets.
 Which ones?
 Doesn’t matter.
 They’d have to kill me first—though torture might be in their plan, and I don’t know if I’d stand up to that.
 But what kind of a life would I have if I cracked?
 I’d have lost my dreams too…

 Suck it up, soldier.
 This is an interrogation.
 That was the Approach—or the first steps of it.
 But what kind of approach? [b]